 Note: If you don’t have the printed user manual, or can’t find it, just do a Google search for the name, model number, and the words “user manual” for your camera and you should find a copy of the PDF.
 Download it and put it on your smartphone so you have it with you at all times as a reference.
 It’s also searchable, which makes finding particular things like customizing settings easier.

 Manual Focus Mode

-This mode is handy for doing things like macro photography, some night photography, or for times when you want to use autofocus and then lock it (do so by switching to manual focus to disengage AF as in when doing night photography).
+This mode is handy for doing things like macro photography, some night photography, or for times when you want to first use autofocus and then lock it (you can do so by switching to Manual Focus to disengage AF for doing night photography, for example).

-- When you look through the viewfinder on your camera you will likely see several dots or squares.
-As you press the shutter button part way down, one or several of them, will light up or become highlighted.
+When you look through your camera’s viewfinder you will likely see several dots or squares.
+When you press the shutter button half-way down, one or several of those dots will light up or become highlighted.